-Due to the extreme sandy and dusty conditions in the air, it is not a good idea to change lens in the slot canyons that often.
+Due to the extreme sandy and dusty conditions in the air, it is not a good idea to change the lens in the slot canyons that often.
 This is especially true for digital cameras.
 A nasty bit of sand or dust on your digital sensor could affect all future photos on your trip.
 You could change the lens in a protective plastic bag or walk outside for a short time.
-When changing lenses on a digital camera it is best to point the camera facing down and with the camera power turned off.
+When changing lenses on a digital camera it is best to point the camera facing down and with the camera, power turned off.
 I would bring a brush or lens cloth and occasionally dust off the front of the lens.

-The Antelope Canyon area is mainly a wide angle lens area but some close ups with longer lenses have their place in certain areas to capture areas of detail.
+The Antelope Canyon area is mainly a wide-angle lens area but some close-ups with longer lenses have their place in certain areas to capture areas of detail.

 Try not to just light up the top part of the beam with the sand but all areas to the bottom.
 The beam looks better if lit even from ceiling to floor.
 You can get another photographer to throw the sand with you in a coordinated effort for full beam coverage and then run back to the camera to immediately press the cable release.

-It is difficult to see if you really lit up the beam well even if you have a digital review.
+It is difficult to see if you lit up the beam well even if you have a digital review.
 I recommend taking the photograph multiple times since it is difficult to determine if the beam is fully lit or lit to your satisfaction.
 Just go back and throw some more sand into the air.
-It's actually a fun experience.
+It's a fun experience.

 The beam may move across the floor in a matter of minutes or even less from one side to the other while you are taking photographs.
 The composition may quickly change.
 You still may have time to set up for a different view and shoot from a second location.
 Since time is limited when the beam is showing, I would pre-determine your second location and general composition in advance.
-The beam locations can be crowed and you do not want to get in the way of others when photographing.
+The beam locations can be crowded and you do not want to get in the way of others when photographing.

 Another hint is to not use flash when others are photographing.
 One flash during a 10-30 second exposure from another photographer may ruin their shot.
 I have tried using flash in areas without people and it did not seem to help since the longer exposures using the magical natural light is the effect I find most appealing.

-When in a slot type canyon that is not guided, be aware that a rain storm from far away can quickly bring flash flood water down a canyon even if the sky is blue above you.
+When in a slot-type canyon that is not guided, be aware that a rainstorm from far away can quickly bring flash flood water down a canyon even if the sky is blue above you.
 These two slot canyons are guided and their experience should provide you warning protection against the dangers of a flash flood.

 I recommend that you bracket your exposures on selected photographs.
-When shooting slides, I would also make an exposure ½ stop over and ½ stop under when appropriate.
+When shooting slides, I would also make an exposure ½ stopover and ½ stop under when appropriate.
 You may find that the slides look better at different exposures which may not necessarily be the most accurate exposure.
 This is not as evident when shooting print film, since the print processor tends to adjust the printed output.
 Different exposures on negative film less than ¾ of a stop difference may look very similar on the final print.
 I found ½ stop bracket on slides and 1 stop bracket on negatives worked out well for me.

 The slot canyons are more than just a tourist destination to the Navajo people.
 They have special religious and cultural importance.
 Special consideration should be taken to show proper respect.